 If measurements have shown that the radon concentration or exposure is higher than the reference value, the radon exposure may be affected by radon-reducing mitigation measures.
 The reference values are shown below.

 Radon mitigation is typically an easy procedure and the cost is usually a few thousand euros.
-Radon mitigation can be carried out, for example, with a radon vacuum cleaner or a radon well.
+Radon mitigation can be carried out, for example, with a radon suction pit or a radon well.
 It may also be possible to schedule or intensify ventilation, or to seal the subfloor of the building.
 Sometimes, it may be necessary to limit stays in areas where radon levels are very high and they cannot be reduced quickly enough.

 If a radon concentration or exposure higher than the reference value is detected in the workplace building, the employer must limit the exposure of workers under the Radiation Act.